NotsoanoNimus/OrchidOS_x86/README.md

 ## Future Plans (distant, in no particular order)
+- File system based on FAT16, or some customized variant of it.
+- ELF binary support.
+- Basic system calls and I/O piping.
 - Network stack.
 - Multitasking using PIT IRQ0.
 Maybe/Undecided.
 Implement TSS ops and inter-process COMM channels as well.
 - Interactive, layered GUI with a Windows-style Desktop Window Manager (which will manage layers).